guireibar/teamcity-documentation/topics/install-multiple-agents-on-one-machine.md

 If you use Windows installer to install additional agents and want to run the agent as a service, you will need to perform manual steps as installing second agent as a service on the same machine is not supported by the installer: the existing service is overwritten (see also a [feature request](http://youtrack.jetbrains.net/issue/TW-4962)).

-In order to install the second agent, it is recommended to install the second agent [manually](#Installing+via+ZIP+File) (using the `.zip` agent distribution).
+In order to install the second agent, it is recommended to install the second agent [manually](install-teamcity-agent.md#Install+from+ZIP+File) (using the `.zip` agent distribution).
 You can use the Windows agent installer and do not opt for service installation, but you will lose uninstall option for the initially installed agent this way.

-After the second agent is installed, register a new service for it as mentioned in the [section above](#Build+Agent+as+a+Windows+Service).
+After the second agent is installed, register a new service for it as mentioned in [this section](start-teamcity-agent.md#Build+Agent+as+Windows+Service).

 >For step-by-step instructions on installing a second Windows agent as a service, see the related [external blog post](https://handcraftsman.wordpress.com/2010/07/20/multiple-teamcity-build-agents-on-one-server/).